 Backup server selection Cloud backup These backups are stored in the Cloud service infrastructure using encrypted channels.
 Customized se erver These backups are stored on a customized server, depending on the criteria defined hereafter.
 Server URL This URL is def • n of the Cloud server or customized server selected th indicated hereafter.
 Backup server Selects a cust that the resolution of the selected server Server port Server's listen ing port for receiving b packups.
 Communication protocol which may be HTTP or HTTPS.
-For HTTPS, a nat the firewall may confirm the identity of the Server certificate the firewall ca n authenticate it.
-The en select the server certificate in this field, so that aim of this is for the firewall to confirm the identity ackup.
-Access path of the server before sending it the backup.
-Depending on the sending method selected above, this access path for data on the server may be a folder (/directory/) for WebDAV methods (auth) or a script (/upload.php) for the POST method.
-Send method Basic and Dige allow the identification of the firewall on the assword. auth basic auth digest This mode allows an identification but without sending the password in plaintext; this mode is more secure than the basic mode.
-It is recommended for use in HTTP communications.
+For HTTPS, a nat the firewall may confirm the identity of the Server certificate the firewall ca en select the server certificate in this field, so that aim of this is for the firewall to confirm the identity ackup.
+Access path Depending on server may be the sending method s selected above, this access path for data on the for WebDAV methods (auth) or a script Send method Basic and Dige allow the identification of the firewall on the assword. auth basic encoded password but in plaintext.
+It is therefore se with HTTPS communications. auth digest plaintext; this mode identification but without sending the password in is more secure than the basic mode.
+It is in HTTP communications.
 POST this method is not managed, you are advised to User name (auth) ethod with identificati w the server to auther on is used (auth basic or auth digest), this user nticate the firewall.
-Password (auth) on is used (auth basic or auth digest), this thenticate the firewall.
-POST - control name If the POST method is used, this field will indicate the control name in the header of HTTP packets. • ave chosen Cloud au ect the following para uto-backup or a backup on a customized meters: Backup frequency The automatic month (30 day d out every day, every week (7 days) or every Password of the backup file - do so, you can encryp e a complex password ot your configuration file with a password.
+Password (auth) If a sending method with identification is used (auth basic or auth digest), this password will allow the server to authenticate the firewall.
+POST - control name If the POST me HTTP packets. thod is used, this field I will indicate the control name in the header of • ave chosen Cloud au ect the following para uto-backup or a backup on a customized meters: Backup frequency The automatic month (30 day d out every day, every week (7 days) or every Password of the backup file - do so, you can encryp e a complex password ot your configuration file with a password.
 You are You are without password in a safe place, as any file restoration Furthermore, after the backup, you will not be able Change the password ows displaying a wind for the following backu ow to edit the password.
 This new password will ips.